nsnam/ns-3-dev-git/src/point-to-point-layout/doc/point-to-point-dumbbell.rst

 ``src/netanim/examples``.
 The following command shows the available command- line options for this example::

-   $ ./ns3 --run "dumbbell-animation --PrintHelp"
+   $ ./ns3 run "dumbbell-animation --PrintHelp"

 The following command sets up a dumbbell topology with the default configuration::

-   $ ./ns3 --run dumbbell-animation
+   $ ./ns3 run dumbbell-animation

 The following command sets up a dumbbell topology with 6 left leaf nodes and 9 right leaf nodes::

-   $ ./ns3 --run "dumbbell-animation --nLeftLeaf=6 --nRightLeaf=9"
+   $ ./ns3 run "dumbbell-animation --nLeftLeaf=6 --nRightLeaf=9"

 The following command sets up a dumbbell topology with 10 left leaf nodes and 10 right leaf nodes::

-   $ ./ns3 --run "dumbbell-animation --nLeaf=10"
+   $ ./ns3 run "dumbbell-animation --nLeaf=10"

 The expected output from the previous commands is a XML file to playback the animation using NetAnim.